0xNeit/suilend/math.md

 Close LTV is a percentage that represents the maximum amount that can be borrowed against a deposit.

 For a given reserve, Close LTV > Open LTV.

+## Close Factor (CF)

+The Close Factor determines the percentage of an obligation's borrow that can be repaid on liquidation.

+Bounds: $0 < CF <= 1$

+## Liquidation Bonus (LB)

+The liquidation bonus determines the bonus a liquidator gets when they liquidate an obligation.
+This bonus value is what makes a liquidation profitable for the liquidator.

+Bounds: $0 <= LB < 1$